ripe-tech/ripe-rainbow/README.md

-# ripe-rainbow
+# RIPE Rainbow

+**Bringing happiness to the RIPE world through testing**

-Automation test framework for the RIPE domain
+RIPE Rainbow is a simple automation test framework for the RIPE world.